Easter holiday ideas

 Easter in America

 Spring is a wonderful time to visit the States.
 You could take a sunny city break in New York or Boston or embark on a self-drive tour of New England.
-You could take the kids to stay on a working farm or join a film and movie location tour – covering everything from The Devil Wears Prada to Sex and the City and The Sopranos.
+You could join a film and movie location tour – covering everything from The Devil Wears Prada to Sex and the City and The Sopranos.

 If you rent a car or motorhome you can enjoy the freedom of the road.
 Drive the Civil War route, around the Great Lakes, south from Miami to the Florida Keys or tackle the Grand Circle route through Nevada, Utah and Arizona.